Ryden-Graham/Ryden-Graham.github.io/README.md

   <summary>Level 2</summary>

   The cassette can be fired with 'Right click'.
 Use it to build combo or safely deal damage.
 Note that the cassette's overall dps is lower than the melee attack.

+  The snipers get their line of sight blocked by trees/crystals.
+Find a place to take cover and pick them off one by one.

   The Crystal Tiger has two attacks: summoning crystal pillars, and a shard attack.
   <ul>